Last Updated:

 Stage 6 – this is very rare but results in 4 hour power cuts.

 South Africans are some of the most resilient and innovative people in the world.
 The will and desire of the South Africans to sort this out is incredible.
 Many suppliers have already implemented alternative sources of power to their facilities.
 Unfortunately the most common form of solar power is grid-tied.
 And that power goes off with load-shedding.
 But new hybrid solar/generator models are being developed.
-But for now, hotels and guesthouses are either using diesel-powered generators, or some form of extended batteries so that some lights can be maintained etc.
+But for now, hotels and guesthouses are either using diesel-powered generators, or some form of extended batteries so that lights/power can be maintained etc.

 Ironically you are unlikely to be much affected in the safari camps.
 As these camps in remote areas already have generators as they have had power cuts due to tropical storms in the past.
 Similarly the use of generators means that many hotels are able to supply a near uninterrupted service supply.

 However some of the smaller guesthouses may not be able to have a full generator (especially in the cities).
 So they may have only a partial solution involving solar invertor batteries.
-This will power some lights, plugs etc but may not power everything.
+This will power lights, plugs etc but may not power everything.

-Tips for visitors
+Tips for visitors – (for if Load-shedding comes back)

 As there is absolutely nothing we can do about the macro-situation, I shall think positively.
 With a bit of luck, you will only be minimally affected, or not at all.